Would my project be eligible for funding?

-It will not consider applications from individuals, private sector (profit based) organisations, statutory bodies, federations, public organisations, institutions and political or religious organisations/groups.
+It will not consider applications from individuals, private sector (profit based) organisations, statutory bodies, federations, public organisations, schools and educational establishments (school ‘Friends’ associations’ applications may be considered if funding is towards non-statutory provision) institutions and political or religious organisations/groups.

 The financial support is temporary and must be used within 12 months of signing the partnership agreement.